defano/studiomix-xfcn/README.md

 -----------|------------
 `(-700) "Bad Parameter List."` | StudioMix was passed the wrong number of parameters for the given subcommand `(-701) "Not Enough Memory."` | Not enough application memory is available to carry out the function of the specified subcommand.
 Increasing the amount of memory given to 			HyperCard may help.
-`(-702) "Invalid or Bad Sound “snd” Resource."` | The sound resource you wish to play does not exist in any currently open 			resource forks.
-If the sound exists in another stack use HyperCard's “Start using” command.
+`(-702) "Invalid or Bad Sound "snd" Resource."` | The sound resource you wish to play does not exist in any currently open 			resource forks.
+If the sound exists in another stack use HyperCard's "Start using" command.
 `(-703) "Bad Parameter in Command."` | A parameter passed to a subcommand is invalid.
 `(-704) "Digital Sound Studio General Failure."` | Multiple errors occurred when executing the subcommand.
 This error is 			generally proceeded by other internal errors such as `(-701)`.
 Sending `FLUSH` may help.
 `(-705) "Error Sending Sound Manager Command."` | The sound manager returned an error when it was passed a command, 			this is an internal system software problem.
 Try using `FLUSH`.